-A better option is to download the video via Elmedia Player.
+A better option is to download the video via Pulltube.
 It won’t allow you to make GIF from YouTube videos directly, but it will download any YouTube video to your Mac in any quality you like – even high definition!
-G

-All you have to do is open Elmedia Player, click the download button on the top right corner, enter the URL of the YouTube video you want to download, and select the download option you prefer from the bottom of the screen.
+All you have to do is open Pulltube, enter the URL of the YouTube video you want to save, and click the download button on the bottom of the screen.
 Easy!

 Make a Gif from YouTube Using Gifox

 It’s easy to make a GIF from YouTube video in the browser, but there’s a better way.